 Adding multilingual functionality to your WordPress website is easier than ever.
+A multilingual WordPress site can display your pages in any language.
 Thanks to the growth of the WordPress core and a handful of well-configured plugins you can now create a website with any number of languages and very little effort.

 This is a stark contrast with the options we had a few years ago, where you had to hack your way through just to translate all the content on your site.
 In this guide, we’ll take a look at how you can effectively add multiple languages to your WordPress install.